 - Plan out your business and/or personal goals with that word in mind.

-- As mentioned in tip #4, get a calendar/planner and write your word in the corner of each month to serve as reminder when you are planning out things for your goals.
+- As mentioned in tip #4, get a calendar/planner and write your word in the corner of each month to serve as a reminder when you are planning out the vision for your goals.

 - As mentioned in tip #1, revisit your goals and your word every quarter (3 months).
 Determine where you stand and what you need to do to keep it movin’!

 Let’s strike a conversation!
-What’s your word for 2017?
+What’s your word for the year ahead?
 Need help coming up with one?
-Comment below this post.
+Share your comments below.